2. Perceived Sharpness

 - …which again the Nikkor 50/1.4G has quite a lot of, the highest amount of all lenses.
 In the comparison slider you can see how the focus shifts backwards as the lens is stopped down.
 If you get a good copy (there seems to be considerable sample variation with these), it is as sharp as the 1.8G, with two third stops advantage.
 At f/1.4 it’s as sharp as the 1.8 at f/1.8, and so on.
 This goes for the off-center.
 In the center, they’re the same at the same aperture.
 Again, keep in mind that this varies with the quality of the 1.4G copy.
 What doesn’t vary:

-- (Lateral) Chromatic aberration is substantially worse with the 1.4 than the 1.8.
+- (Longitudinal) Chromatic aberration is substantially worse with the 1.4 than the 1.8.
 The 1.4G is infamous for this, too.
 It’s the main reason why I and many people I know got the 1.8G instead.

 - Also, the Nikkor 50/1.8G has a lot less focus shift.